 Our window in the water shows how our penguins’ much loved waddling turns into power and elegance once they are underwater and truly in their element.

-https://youtu.be/Gft1A3FRZkM The Penguins are fed every day at 11am and 2.30pm.
+https://youtu.be/Gft1A3FRZkM The Daily Talks are currently not running to allow for social distancing around the Park.
+The Penguins are fed every day at 11am and 2.30pm.
 Come and see them tuck into what they love most with an informative and fun explanation from one of our experts.

 Spike the King Penguin was hand-reared at Birdland and is a firm favourite with staff and visitors.
 He has his own facebook page and twitter!